Arelle/ixbrl-viewer/PLUGINS.md

 # Plugins

-The iXBRL Viewer provides a simple plugin framework, to enable projects to build a viewers with additional functionality.
+The iXBRL Viewer provides a simple plugin framework, to enable projects to build JavaScript iXBRL viewers with additional functionality.

 A plugin is a class with one or more of the following methods: